Gay Marriage? Absolutely!

 Why am I leaving the article in circulation?
 Because there is still much work to do to overcome gender-based bigotry in America and worldwide.
-Equal consideration under the law belongs to everyone, no matter what their sexual orientation.
+Equal consideration under the law belongs to everyone, no matter what their sexual orientation or where they live.

 This is not an essay full of facts and figures.
 You’ll have to go elsewhere if you want to learn about the history of marriage and its long legacy of discrimination against one kind of people or another.
 What you’re going to get here is a piece of my mind, straight from my heart.

 Actually, I doubt if anything coming from my heart can be very straight, because I’m bisexual.
 However, I promise you that this essay will be gut-level honest, no holds barred.
 I may be criticized for saying the things I’m about to say, but that’s too bad.
 I am sickened by the horrible abuse of privilege that goes on in relation to marriage.
 So I must speak up.

 The truth is, I think it’s sick that here in the United States, gay marriage did not become a federally protected right until 2015.
 This was because of bigotry, pure and simple.
 Denying gays and lesbians the right to marry was as cruel and absurd as it was to deny two straight people of different races the right to marry.

 In my home state (Washington), legislators in 1998 passed a redundant and homophobic “Defense of Marriage Act.”
 This act outlawed marriage between two people of the same sex.
 In 1998, this was already illegal in Washington.